It’s No Croc: Alligator Farm Here in Colorado

 When the animals require medical care, transportation or a simple checkup, someone has to step in and handle them.
 There is no such thing as a tame gator, and they don’t take kindly to being touched.

-The facilities at Colorado Gators are basic but user-friendly; pathways are gravel, yet still navigable by strollers.
+The facilities at this alligator farm in Colorado are basic but user-friendly; pathways are gravel, yet still navigable by strollers.
 Somehow, the rustic setting only adds to the allure of the place.

 If You Go